🔼The name Elizabeth: Summary

 🔼The name Elizabeth in the Bible

 Elizabeth is a Levite, like her husband, and the cousin of Mary, the mother of Jesus (Luke 1:36).
-Jesus was the legal son of Joseph (literally: son-by-law), and that makes Him legally a man of Judah, as the prophets said He would be (Genesis 49:10, Micah 5:2), but since His mother was kin to Elizabeth, a Levite, it stands to reason that His human genes were Levite, and that makes Him a Levite by descent.
-And this is a good thing, or else He wouldn't be allowed to be a priest, let alone a High Priest (Hebrews 5).
+Jesus was the legal son of Joseph (literally: son-by-law), and that makes him legally a man of Judah, as the prophets said he would be (Genesis 49:10, Micah 5:2), but since his mother was kin to Elizabeth, a Levite, it stands to reason that his human genes were Levite, and that makes him a Levite by descent.
+And this is a good thing, or else he wouldn't be allowed to be a priest, let alone a High Priest (Hebrews 5:5-6).

 🔼Etymology of the name Elizabeth

 The Greek name Elizabeth, or rather, the Hebrew name Elisheba, consists of two parts.
 The first part is אל (El), either the prominent Canaanite deity whose name became applied to the God of Israel, or the common abbreviation of Elohim, the genus God:

 In names אל ('el) usually refers to אלהים ('elohim), that is Elohim, or God, also known as אלה ('eloah).
 In English, the words 'God' and 'god' exclusively refer to the deity but in Hebrew the words אל ('l) and אלה ('lh) are far more common and may express approach and negation, acts of wailing and pointing, and may even mean oak or terebinth.

 The second part is identical to the name Sheba II, and comes from either שבע (sheba), meaning seven, or שבע (shaba), meaning oath, swear, adjure: